 NATO mulls longer-term military posture in eastern Europe, Stoltenberg says

-NATO is contemplating a longer-term army posture in jap Europe to strengthen its defenses, Secretary-General Jens Stoltenberg stated on Monday, as tensions remained excessive over Russia’s army build-up close to Ukraine.
+NATO is contemplating a longer-term navy posture in jap Europe to strengthen its defences, Secretary-General Jens Stoltenberg (pictured) mentioned on Monday (7 February), as tensions remained excessive over Russia’s navy build-up close to Ukraine, write Robin Emmott and Sabine Siebold.

-NATO protection ministers are anticipated to debate reinforcements at their subsequent assembly on February 16-17.
-Western governments have urged Moscow to withdraw troops from Ukraine’s borders, particularly if Russia needs to see fewer deployments in jap NATO allied states.
+NATO defence ministers are anticipated to debate reinforcements at their subsequent assembly on Feb.
+16-17.
+Western governments have urged Moscow to withdraw troops from Ukraine’s borders, particularly if Russia desires to see fewer deployments in jap NATO allied states.

 NATO presently has troops rotating out and in of jap Europe, a so-called persistent, however not everlasting, presence.